-Meme's have been around for many years, even prior to the internet.
+Memes have been around for many years, even prior to the internet.
 Basically, it's an idea that spreads from person to person.
-The reason why internet memes are so popular is because it's easy to pass a meme from one person to another.
+The reason why internet memes are so popular is that it is so easy to pass a meme from one person to another.
 This allows memes to spread like wildfire all over the world.

 Internet memes not only produce some hilarious media, but are also an effective way to advertise an unknown or obscure product.
 Companies have used memes to advertise themselves, making a brand well known just by word of mouth over the internet.

-This article will cover the basics on how to make your own meme and how to spread it around the internet.
+This article will cover the basics of how to make your own meme and how to spread it around the internet.